|

 representation is perfect in an absolute sense.
 It cannot be surpassed.

-“For in Him all the fullness of Deity dwells in
+“For in Christ all the fullness of the Godhead lives in bodily form”

-2:9 of the NASB (and Godhead in the KJV) is a translation of the Greek theotees,
+2:9 of the King James Version is a translation of the Greek theotees,

 which is "an abstract noun for theos," the usual Greek word